gi-no/blog_mean_stack/article2.md

 * User: /users/:userId?keyword=KEYWORD
 * Starred: /users/:userId/starred?keyword=KEYWORD

-On routing configuration, write url field like "XXX?keyword" so that we can use "keyword" as a parameter.
+On routing configuration, write to "url" field like "XXX?keyword" so that we can use "keyword" as a parameter.

 client/app/main/main.js